SaitomoPM/public-site/docsGenerator/docs/src/network-protocols.md

         </tr>
         <tr>
             <th>Wallet Address</th>
-            <td>The Operator's Arweave wallet address, the primary identifier of the Gateway.
+            <td class="align-left">The Operator's Arweave wallet address, the primary identifier of the Gateway.
 A single wallet can only be registered to one Gateway at a time.</td>
         </tr>
         <tr>
             <th>IO Token Stake</th>